 "The library's flexible and inviting space is something the entire community has been looking forward to for years," said Atherton Mayor Rick DeGolia.
 "With its many new, up-to-date amenities and impressive tech offerings including a large indoor-outdoor makerspace and a state-of-the-art computer training room, the library offers a place for new experiences.
 I am excited to see our residents come together here to learn and create."
-After more than three years of construction, the much-anticipated new 10,200 square-foot library facility and restored 1,800 square-foot Historic Town Hall opened for a day of discovery and exploration.
-Set on the wooded site of Atherton's newly built Town Center, the beautiful new library includes flexible, blended, multi-use spaces which can be readily adapted for community needs.

-Exciting library features include:
+Exciting features include: